 April Fools’ Day: what is the origin of this day and why is it celebrated?

-Today is, of course, April Fools' Day.
-No doubt you ave been inundated with fake news stories, from things such as a celebrity having to play a football match in goal or the supposed re-release of some decades old models.
+April Fools’ Day: the time to be inundated with fake news stories, from things such as a celebrity having to play a football match in goal or the supposed re-release of some decades old models.
 The custom has existed for a long time, harkening back to ancient festivals like Hilaria in Ancient Rome.

-References to April Fools' existence, though not one we would recognise, in literary texts as long ago as 1392.
+References to April Fools’ existence, though not one we would recognize, are in literary texts as long ago as 1392.
 It is unknown when pranks and jokes began to be a central part of the day, but they are likely a 20th century invention.
-As far back as 1957 the BBC ran a bulletin on spaghetti growing trees in Switzerland.
+As far back as 1957 the BBC ran a bulletin on spaghetti-growing trees in Switzerland.
 Viewers, unaware of it being a prank, were left confused at such a strange story.